 The Alumni Association is governed by a board of directors who serve for three-year terms on a rotating basis; the director of alumni affairs is an ex officio member of the board.
 The board meets monthly, September through May.
 New directors are elected at the annual meeting.
 Association officers serve for a one-year term, and two alumni board members serve as liaisons with the Foundation.

-Projects and activities during the year include a semiannual alumni newsletter, dedicated alumni events, and participation in College and community events such as the College’s Holiday Craft Show, student orientation luncheons, May and December receptions for graduating students, chartered trips, theatre nights, an alumni awards program, and the annual meeting.
+Projects and activities during the year include a semiannual alumni newsletter, dedicated alumni events, and participation in College and community events such as the College’s Holiday Craft Show, student orientation luncheons, chartered trips, an alumni awards program, and the annual meeting.

 As its first undertaking in 1987, the newly organized Alumni Association accepted a challenge from the Foundation and raised $50,000 in matched gifts toward the College’s capital construction project.
 Three local private foundations matched each dollar raised by alumni with an additional $2.50.
 With matches added, the association raised over $176,000 for renovation and expansion of campus facilities.